 As outlined in the County's debt policy, the County selects the lender to borrow from, based on several criteria, but the primary factor is the cost of the borrowing (interest rate).
-The following chart summarizes the lenders the County currently owes and the balances owed at September 30, 2022.
+The following chart summarizes the lenders the County currently owes, and the balances owed on September 30, 2023.